joemecha/little_esty_shop_bulk_discounts/README.md

 Invoice A includes two of Merchant A’s items
 Item A is ordered in a quantity of 10
 Item B is ordered in a quantity of 5
-In this example, Item A should be discounted at 20% off.
-Item B should not be discounted.
+In this example, Item A is discounted at 20% off.
+Item B is not discounted.

 Example 3